Coach 2

 2. What should I read before the course?

-• Read and do the questions in the Coach 2 manual
+• Read and do the pre-course work in the Coach 2 manual

 • Read PIM 2B